 Assistive listening devices and hearing-aid compatible devices are available free of charge on a first-come, first-served basis.
 These devices are located at the podium to the left as you enter the inner lobby of the Friedman Theatre.
 The house manager or staff on duty will provide you with a headset in exchange for a credit card, driver license or other form of identification, which will be returned to you at the end of the performance.
 Please note: headsets not obtained at the theatre will not work with our enhanced listening systems.
-There are 95 assistive listening devices and 10 T-Coil loops.
+A limited number of assistive listening devices and T-Coil loops are available.
 Devices are cleaned after each use.

 Audio Description and Captioning